-What Is A Personal Loan Origination Fee And Can I Avoid Paying It?
+What Is A Personal Loan Origination Fee And Is It Avoidable?

-When you apply for a loan, you may be charged a variety of fees to cover the lender’s costs.
-We tend to think of interest rates as the lender’s repayment, but interest rates actually repay the lender for the use of its money.
+When you apply for a loan, you may incur a variety of fees to cover the lender’s costs.
+It might be tempting to think of interest rates as the lender’s repayment, but interest rates actually pay the lender for the use of its money.

 Lenders also want to recover the costs incurred for processing your loan application, communicating with you and otherwise facilitating the loan process.
 For this, they sometimes charge an origination fee.

-Let’s take a deeper dive into how loan origination fees work, how much you may be charged and whether you’re required to pay it.
+Let’s take a deeper dive into how loan origination fees work, how much you may be charged and whether you’re required to pay them.

 What Is An Origination Fee On A Personal Loan?